javaidiqbal11/Passive-Stereo-CAM-Distance/README.md

 5. A GitHub repo is created where these data and descriptions uploaded

 ### Milestone 2
-- Machine Learning
+- Machine Learning (In-Progress)
-- Deep Learning Algorithms Training
+- Deep Learning Algorithms Training (Optional)
-- Stereo Rectification
+- Stereo Rectification (Done)

 ### Milestone 3